Disco, hip hop, sampling

 - However, he used the song in his famous mix “Adventures of Grandmaster Flash on the Wheels of steel ”

-Incidentally, “Rapture” doesn’t use music appropriation or hip hop djing.
+Incidentally, “Rapture” doesn’t use appropriation of other people’s records, sampling, or hip hop djing.
 They wrote an original tune for the song.
 You could perhaps say that it was inspired by hip hop, rather than a genuine rap song.
 However, as I’ve suggested, Blondie was deep into the New York hip hop scene and helped to popularize it.

 Sampling (1980s – )